hjstoff/nodesetexpr-expand/README.md

 The approach taken is a bit of a formal one:
-- First, design the nodeset expression language as a formal language with rstricted alphabet and a grammar,
+- First, design the nodeset expression language as a formal language with restricted alphabet and a grammar,
 - Second, annotate the grammar with clear semantics - make the utility "hard to use wrongly".

+My most important use case for a fast nodeset expand utility is the processing of downtime administration and accounting related datasets that contain nodeset expressions that are produced by Slurm commands.
+The syntax of that language is therefore very heavily influenced by how those expressions look - afterall, it must be compatible with them and interpret them in the way intended by the Slurm commands that output them - expand them to the same set of nodenames.

+Likewise, some extended features have been taken over from expressions that are understood by the clustershell ```nodeset --expand``` command, but then again some have not, for reasons pointed out in the language specification document.

 [^SLURM]: SchedMD, Slurm workload manager documentation,